MicrosoftDocs/dynamics-365-fraud-protection/content/compliance-and-security.md

 | Does the application or service have a documented disaster recovery plan? | For more information about the Microsoft enterprise business continuity management (EBCM) plan, see the [Enterprise Business Continuity Management Program white paper](https://go.microsoft.com/fwlink/?linkid=2121521).
 (Sign-in is required.) |

 ### Data security

+#### Can Microsoft disable the application instance in the event of a security incident?
+Yes.
+#### Does the application or service protect data by using Transport Layer Security (TLS) encryption?
+Yes.
+#### What level of encryption is used?
+TLS 1.2.
+#### What are the procedures for allowing customers to have the resources that are required to do security penetration scanning?
+Corporate, External, & Legal Affairs (CELA) and Security approval from Microsoft are required.
+#### Does the application or service have a recent third-party network security penetration test?
+(The test must be less than three months old.)
+Yes, Azure periodically performs this test.
+#### Does the application or service have a recent third-party application security penetration test?
+(The test must be less than three months old.)
+Yes.
+This test will be provided on request.
+#### Does the application or service use a secure communications method, such as TLS?
+Yes.
+#### Does the application or service have a mobile client?
+Fraud Protection is a web-based software as a service (SaaS) offering.
+#### Can the application be limited so that it allows traffic only from trusted networks?
+The application can't be limited through the user interface (UI).
+However, it can be limited through manual configuration.
+#### Does the application have traffic reporting and the ability to alert about normal traffic?
+Yes.
+These capabilities are available through internal alerting and monitoring.
+For more information, see [API call monitoring](./monitoring.md).
+#### If the infrastructure doesn't support encryption at rest by default, does the application or service enable data at rest to be stored in an encrypted format?
+All data is encrypted at rest.
+For more information, see [Data encryption in Azure Cosmos DB](/azure/cosmos-db/database-encryption-at-rest).
+#### Does the system have a general retention schedule, so that the data is purged after a period?
+Yes.
+For more information, see the OST guidelines.

 | Question | Response |
 |----------|----------|